Kawaiik - Quake 1 redesign project

 Everyone takes cover as an explosive expert attaches a charge to the door.
 It goes off, but upon inspection of the results, it appears to have done no damage to the door whatsoever.

 The explorers begins to show signs of anxiety.
 To make the situation worse, suddenly strange noises and alien growls are heard outside of the room.
 It escalates to shrieks and weapons fire.
-One of the soldiers panics and pushes himself against a wall, bumping his head into one of the regularly occurring protrusions.
+One of the soldiers panics, pushing himself against a wall, bumping his head into one of the regularly occurring protrusions.
 It slides upwards with a click.
 A rumbling noise fills the room as the large door slowly slides up, catching everyone's attention.
 Apparently the button puzzle near the door was a red herring.

 The knight's magical sword cuts through the soldiers with ease.
 One of the scientists notices that the slipgate is active.
 About ten survivors hastily retreats towards the slipgate, but at the same moment a Shalrath appears in the doorway and throws another spiky projectile.
 It hits the knight, but the explosion also takes out the soldiers nearby.
 A lone scientist makes it back through the slipgate.